grolig/pv281/slides/03-enums-and-structures.md

     /// Some input.
 Because this isn't an Option<T> it is required to be used
     input: String,

-    /// A level of verbosity, and can be used multiple times
+    /// A level of verbosity, can be used multiple times
     #[clap(short = 'v', long = "verbose", action = ArgAction::Count)]
     verbose: u8,
 }

+// Continued on the next slide...
 ```

 ---